 That said, Vancouver also happens to be one of the most expensive cities and claims the highest housing prices in Canada.
 Expats should note that it may take a few months of hard searching to find a good property at a decent price.
-The city's public transport system is excellent so distance should not be too much of a factor.
+Fortunately, the city's public transport system is excellent so distance should not be too much of a factor.

-Types of housing in Vancouver
+Types of accommodation in Vancouver

 The sea and mountains limit the amount of new housing that can be constructed in Vancouver.
 This leads to numerous high-rise apartments, condominiums and an increase in high-density living.